 The application platform includes all the elements that support its operation, such as Monitoring, Logging, Build Servers, PubSub, VMs, among others.
 Below, we’ll describe the more relevant aspects.
 All of the application’s infrastructure is deployed in Google Cloud Platform, and for multiple platform features we leverage its solutions.

 As we were developing an architecture of microservices, it was appropriate to store the services in containers and to be able to manage their life cycle through an orchestrator.
 This is the main reason why we are using Docker containers for our services and Kubernetes as the orchestrator.
-GKE Cluster provide us with the runtime platform and the Kubernetes engine within the GCP.
+GKE Cluster provides us with the runtime platform and the Kubernetes engine within the GCP.

 To implement asynchronous communication and messaging pattern, we are using Google PubSub.
-The reasoning for this decision is justified in the simplicity of its use, an instance can be quickly set up from GCP and a topic is added to which the services can subscribe, the services can then send messages to these subscriptions to be processed asynchronously by the subscribers.
+The reasoning for this decision is justified in the simplicity of its use.
+An instance can be quickly set up from GCP and a topic is added to which the services can subscribe.
+The services can then send messages to these subscriptions to be processed asynchronously by the subscribers.
 Our instance of Google PubSub manages all asynchronous communications within Content Manager.

 Any production application would find good use in a reliable observation platform.
 In this case, we use Google Stackdriver as it provides us with monitoring, logging, tracing, error reporting, and alerting natively on GCP.

 For the Data Layer, we chose MongoDB’s cloud database service Atlas as it abstracts away the complexity of hosting a Replica set instance (necessary to support transactions) and handling deployments, healing, audits and backups of the database.

 Lean Design framework